magictrick-dev/Sigmafox/documentation/Parser.md

 # `ParseTree` Class Documentation

 The `ParseTree` class is responsible for constructing an Abstract Syntax Tree (AST) from a source file using a tokenizer.
 It utilizes a `DependencyGraph` and `Environment` to manage global context during parsing.
 The class supports various parsing routines for statements and expressions, and is a key part of the compilation pipeline.
+The parser itself is constructed with a classic recursive descent structure.
+The parser relies on additional components found in the `./compiler/parser/validators` folder to assess type and structure of variable definitions and return types.

+A `ParseTree` may create additional dependent parsers which are then recursively called when includes are encountered.
+Nodes are fed back up to the parent parser, where they are then stored for traversals.
+The dependency graph is responsible for ensuring that includes are checked for duplicates and circular inclusions.
+Parse trees are generated only when they are encountered for the first.

+The parser itself will attempt to resynchronize itself when it encounters an error.
+This system isn't completely refined and there are several edge cases where the synchronization doesn't quite reach the intended area.
+Synchronization attempts occur at the highest point where they can be synchronized; for example, statements will *always* synchronize to the next semicolon, while control structures themselves synchronize to their ending pair tags.
+Nested statements within well-formed control structures do not cause the parent's control structure to synchronize to the end tag, but statements could potentially synchronize to the end tag, causing additional errors and unintended behaviors in the symbol table.

 ---